Beilinson--Lichtenbaum phenomenon for motivic cohomology: Nisnevich-local presentation lemma over a base

 Gabber's presentation lemma, which can be considered as an analogue in algebraic geometry of the tubular neighbourhood theorem from differential geometry, describes the geometry of smooth schemes over a field.
 In this section, our goal is to prove a Nisnevich-local variant of this lemma for smooth schemes over more general base schemes (Corollary~\ref{cor:presentation_lemma}).
 This result is the main geometric ingredient needed in Section~\ref{sectionGersten} to prove Gersten's injectivity (Theorem~\ref{theoremGersteninjectivity}).
-To prove our presentation lemma, we follow (and improve on) the techniques of Schmidt and Strunk \cite{schmidt_strunk}, who build up on results of Kai \cite{kai}, to establish a Nisnevich-local variant of Gabber's presentation lemma over discrete valuation rings with infinite residue fields.
-Thanks to the strong geometric input from \cite{gabber-liu-lorenzini} and \cite{ces_grothendieck-serre}, our proof of Corollary~\ref{cor:presentation_lemma} is simpler than that of \cite{schmidt_strunk}, and works over any commutative ring.

-As in \cite{schmidt_strunk}, we divide the proof into two independent steps. \begin{enumerate}[label=(\alph*)] \item First, we prove the existence of good compactifications for closed immersions (in the sense of Definition~\ref{defn:good_compactification}\,$(2)$) over a base ring which is stably coherent and has a stably noetherian topological space (Corollary~\ref{cor:good_compactification_X_Z}).
-Note that these conditions are satisfied by noetherian rings and by valuation rings of finite rank (Examples~\ref{ex:spec_noetherian}).
-Previously, this was known over discrete valuation rings with infinite residue fields (\cite[Theorem~A.1]{kai}), and for local complete intersections over noetherian domains with infinite residue fields (\cite{deshmukh-hogadi-kulkarni-yadav_presentation_lemma_noetherian_domains,deshmukh_nisnevich_2023}).
-To remove the restriction on the residue fields, we consider hypersurface sections instead of hyperplane sections, building on techniques from \cite{gabber-liu-lorenzini,ces_grothendieck-serre}. \item Second, assuming the existence of such a good compactification, and using the presentation lemma over stably coherent rings constructed in \cite[Theorem~$2.15$]{kundu_isotropic_2025}, we produce our main geometric presentation result (Theorem~\ref{thm:PL_assuming_good_Compactification}). \end{enumerate}

-Note that the main difference between our result and Gabber's presentation lemma over a field is that our presentation lemma is Nisnevich-local rather than Zariski-local.
-All the sheaves considered in this article being in fact Nisnevich sheaves, this difference will not be important for our purposes.
-Upgrading the results of this section to Zariski-local statements could be interesting for other applications, but it would seem to require new ideas.

-We first recall the notion of Prüfer rings, which are a non-noetherian generalisation of Dedekind rings.

-\begin{definition}[Prüfer ring, \ccite{gilmer_multiplicative_ideal_theory}{Chapter~IV, Section~22}] A commutative ring is said to be a {\it Prüfer domain} if it is an integral domain whose localisation at every prime ideal is a valuation ring.
-A commutative ring is said to be a {\it Prüfer ring} if it is a finite product of Prüfer domains. \end{definition}